 - ¾ teaspoon fine salt

-- 1-inch of jalapeno to make it spicy (optional)
+- 1-inch of jalapeño to make it spicy (optional)

-- 1 cup fresh cilantro (add at the end if desired for texture)
+- 1 cup fresh cilantro

 Instructions